InterTriplete2010/IIR_Butterworth_Filter_Cpp/README.md

 This code calculate the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Butterworth filters.
 The file IIR_Butterworth.cpp can be used to test the code.

-Each filter function will return a 2 rows x N coefficients 2D vector, where Row 1 = Numerator and Row 2 = Denumerator
+Each filter function will return a 2 rows x N coefficients 2D vector, where Row 1 = Numerator and Row 2 = Denumerator.
+Please, keep in mind that my code doesn't check whether the filter is stable or unstable.
+I might add this piece of code in the future, but for the time being the user is responsible for choosing a set of parameters that allows stability of the filter.

 1) Band-pass: the function is "std::vector<std::vector<double> > lp2bp(double, double, int)".
 The first two arguments are the two cut-off frequencies and the last argument is the order;